 - Urgency: the sudden urge to pass urine which is difficult to ignore.

 - Nocturia: waking up more than once at night to pass urine.

 - Incontinence: leakage of urine that you can’t stop.

-For some patients urodynamic testing is necessary to achieve the best outcome for bladder control.
-This is a sophisticated diagnostic procedure that enables precise diagnosis of the causes of bladder symptoms.
+For some patients, urodynamic testing is necessary to achieve the best outcome for bladder control.
+This is a sophisticated diagnostic procedure that enables a precise diagnosis of the causes of bladder symptoms.